 Spine fractures are insidious because many go undiagnosed, brushed aside as the back pain that comes with getting older.
 But they indicate risk for even more spine fractures, and hip fractures as well.
 If a doctor misses someone at high risk, the patient may have more—and worse—broken bones down the road.

-“Elise’s engineering background gives her a fundamental understanding of mechanics, which informs every part of her work,” says Paul Barbone, an ENG professor of mechanical engineering, who collaborates with Morgan.
+“Elise’s engineering background gives her a fundamental understanding of mechanics, which informs every part of her work,” says Paul Barbone, an ENG professor of applied mechanics and theoretical acoustics who collaborates with Morgan.
 “She can look at the problem from both sides: how do the bones hold up as a structure, and how does bone growth and development play a role?
 It gives her a unique perspective.”

 Doctors currently assess a patient’s risk of spine fracture with a bone density scan, basically an X-ray that measures how much bone you have and how dense it is.
 The scan generates a “T-score,” which classifies a person’s bone density as compared to the rest of the population.
 Using the T-score, a doctor categorizes you as either normal, osteoporotic, or “osteopenic”—a term meaning almost-but-not-quite osteoporotic.
 The problem, says Morgan, is this: about half the people who fracture their spine are classified as normal based on their T-score.
 “Clearly the scan is missing something,” she says.

-Morgan and her team, with funding from the National Institutes of Health (NIH), want to develop a screening technique that’s better able to predict who will actually fracture their spine.
+Morgan and her team, with funding from the National Institutes of Health (NIH), want to develop a screening technique that’s better able to predict who will actually fracture.
 That’s difficult, though, because it’s not always clear how spines fracture.
 That’s where Morgan’s engineering background comes in.

-Much of the original testing fell to Medical Campus postdoctoral fellow Amira Hussein (ENG’13), who worked on the project as a PhD candidate in Morgan’s lab.
-“The human skeleton is a mechanical system, but it grows and adapts in response to stress, so everyone’s vertebrae are different,” she says.
+Much of the original testing fell to Amira Hussein (ENG’13), a postdoctoral fellow on BU’s Medical Campus who worked on the project as a PhD candidate in Morgan’s lab.
+“The human skeleton is a mechanical system but it grows and adapts in response to stress, so everyone’s vertebrae are different,” she says.
 “That’s really cool.”

-Morgan is now using CT scans from participants in the Framingham Heart Study—the nation’s longest running epidemiological study, begun in 1948 and supported by the National Heart, Lung, and Blood Institute and run by BU since 1971—to further test and refine her diagnostic model.
+Morgan is now using CT scans from Framingham Heart Study participants—a large and well-established study group—to further test and refine her diagnostic model.
 She hopes that in a few years, this data may supply enough information to create a reliable test.